annalisawells/coursera-test/README.md

 * [Status](#status)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a practical integration and compilation of all of the technologies, frameworks, and design principles that I have taught myself over the last 8 months.

 ## Technologies
 Project is created with: